 Design, size and weight

 We would encourage you to invest in decent hiking socks, because they will seriously improve your experience on the trails and are well worth the expense.
 You should expect to pay more than you would for everyday socks – from $12/£10 upwards – because you’re asking them to be technical and robust enough to deal with much tougher conditions.
+After all, as with the best hiking gloves and the best hiking hats, if you're heading out into Arctic conditions, you want to be wearing something you have confidence in.
+It's the same with socks.
 Bear in mind, however, that if you’re going backpacking or taking on multiday walks, you will need several pairs.

 All the latest inspiration, tips and guides to help you plan your next Advnture!